HassanAbouelela/Galnet-Newsfeed/README.md

 - content: Searches only in the content of an article, and ignores the title
 - searchall: Searches both title and content of an article
 - searchreverse: Searches the DB from the oldest article
-- limit: Returns only the latest results up to number given (default 5).
+- limit: Returns only the latest results up to the number given (default 5).
 Format: limit=XYZ
 - limitall: Returns all results found
 - before: Looks for articles that were written before a given date.
 Format: YYYY-MM-DD
 - after: Looks for articles that were written after a given date.
 Format: YYYY-MM-DD